 Rust can be removed from Steel and Iron components by several methods, mechanical, chemical or electrolysis.

-Mechanical methods include wire brushing and grit or sand blasting, chemicals such as Citric Acid and Phosphoric Acid are effective and lastly electrolysis using Steel Anodes and a suitable electrolyte such as washing soda will readily remove rust even from severely corroded parts.
+Mechanical methods include wire brushing and grit or sand blasting, chemicals such as Citric Acid and such as washing soda will readily remove rust even from severely corroded parts.